LorenzoDeMarco/aml-2025-mistake-detection/README.md

 The training routine employs a highly structured, accelerated optimization schedule executed via a single NVIDIA A100 GPU:

-* **Optimizer:** `AdamW` with a constant weight decay of `1e-2` to regularize weights from expanding.
+* **Optimizer:** `AdamW` with a constant weight decay of `1e-2` to prevent parameter expansion and enforce weight regularization.
 * **Learning Rate (LR):** Configured to `2e-4`, representing the optimal empirical sweet spot for fine-tuning frozen representations safely without inducing gradient explosions.
+* **Dropout:** Set aggressively to **0.4** across the classification head and self-attention layers.
+This high dropout configuration was introduced as a vital internal regularizer following a detailed error analysis on **Recipe 04**.
+In lower-dropout setups, Recipe 04 suffered from a catastrophic *semantic inversion* (yielding a failing AUROC of 0.4286), where the network systematically assigned high error probabilities to perfectly correct video executions due to sequence memorization.
+By randomly zeroing out 40% of the activations at each training step, the model is prevented from developing fragile co-adaptations and memorizing exact, chronological micro-frame trajectories from dominant tasks, forcing it instead to isolate robust, generalizable macro-temporal dynamics.
 * **Batch Size:** Expanded to `64` to maximize the parallel tensor-core throughput of the hardware while generating stable, highly directional gradient updates.
-* **Epochs & Scheduling:** Extended to `35` epochs to fully compensate for the large batch configuration.
-With 383 training samples per fold, the loader performs 6 optimization steps per epoch, totaling **210 gradient steps** over the full run.
-The learning rate is controlled by a `CosineAnnealingLR` scheduler, tapering down from `2e-4` to a minimum of `1e-6` at `T_max=35` to smoothly freeze the attention matrices inside the local minimum.
+* **Epochs & Scheduling:** Strictly capped at **20 epochs** to act as a temporal barrier against overfitting and prevent the network from drilling into local shortcuts.
+With 383 training samples per fold, the loader performs approximately 6 optimization steps per epoch, totaling **120 gradient steps** over the full run.
+The learning rate is controlled by a `CosineAnnealingLR` scheduler, tapering down from `2e-4` to a minimum of `1e-6` at `T_max=20` to smoothly freeze the attention matrices inside the optimal minimum.

+This synchronized combination of a compressed sequence space (Stride 4), aggressive feature-level dropout (0.4), and an early epoch cutoff effectively countered the cross-task interference, successfully restoring the geometric separation of the model and driving the task-specific AUROC of Recipe 04 from **0.4286** up to a highly solid **0.7714**.

 ---